SuryaSekhar14/SuryaSekhar14/README.md

 # Hey, My name is Surya

-A WordPress Web Developer, and 2nd Year B.Tech in Computer Science and Engineering Student.
+A Web Developer, and 2nd Year B.Tech in Computer Science and Engineering Student.

-Languages mainly include C, C++ and Python.
+Programming Languages mainly include C, C++ and Python.